-- WATCH: Bernie Sanders appears alongside Larry David on SNL
+- WATCH: Sanders Cameos With Larry David on SNL

-- WATCH: Larry Wilmore jabs the U.S. media, politicians at the White House correspondent's dinner
+- WATCH: Larry Wilmore Jabs Obama and U.S. Media at the WHCD

 David hailed his comeback in a tone typical of his comedic shtick.
 “In the immortal words of Julius Caesar, ‘I left, I did nothing, I returned,’” the “Seinfeld” co-creator said in the HBO statement.